things to do in Galway

 Dunguaire Castle, Galway

-The picturesque Dunguaire Castle was built in the early 16th-century by the O’Hynes Clan.
+The picturesque Dunguaire Castle was built in the early 16th-century by the O’Hynes Clan, mixing an interesting style of medieval and Renaissance architecture.
 It has been used as a movie set in the past, with actors such as Kurt Russell and Roger Moore gracing its walls.
 The castle was used as a meeting place for literary revivalists including W.B.
 Yeats.

 11 – Discover the historic Hall of the Red Earl